Query Optimization in the Wild: Realities and Trends: Practical Trends in QO

 Both Orca and Calcite represent ``QO-as-a-Library" design philosophy, where a modular, cost-based optimizer can be embedded within and customized for different host systems.
 Built upon the Volcano/Cascades paradigm, they each provide a foundation for adding custom rewrite rules and operators.
 While Orca and Calcite may not directly solve today's core optimizer challenges, their modular and extensible architectures are crucial enablers.
 By fostering faster innovation, improving engineering efficiency, and reducing time-to-market for new engines, they create the foundation needed to develop and deploy the next generation of QO technologies that can address these modern problems.

 Recent work~\cite{qoaas} further elevates composability with the proposal of ``QO-as-a-Service" (QOaaS) for unified ecosystems like Microsoft Fabric.
 By externalizing the QO into an independent service that communicates with engines via RPC, QOaaS retains the benefits of QO libraries while enabling new capabilities like independent scaling, workload-aware tuning, and cross-engine optimization.
-The architecture leverages a standard plan specification like Substrait~\cite{substrait} for interoperability and features a closed-loop system: it collects past query plans and runtime statistics, allows external processes to use this data for tuning, and feeds the resulting configurations back to the core optimizer for advanced enhancements.
+The architecture ensures interoperability by using a standard plan specification like Substrait~\cite{substrait} and establishes a closed-loop system.
+To achieve this, the QOaaS proposal introduces three key components: a Query Insight Store to capture historical plans and runtime statistics; an External Tuner Plugin to enable data-driven tuning by external processes; and a Config/Action Store to feed optimized configurations back into the core optimizer for continuous improvement.